 The medical literature is conflicted in regard to the risk of PAF versus permanent or persistent AF.
 It is not surprising that expert opinion in that regard is conflicted as well, While opinions may differ current US guidelines recommend oral anticoagulation( OAC) for PAF patients based on their risk assessment score.
-Usually the CHA2DS2-VASc score is used and a value of 2 or more would lead to recommendation of OAC.In other words. the same recommendation for persistent or permanent AF applies to PAF.Note this refers to what I will call "clinical PAF" (SCAF), subclinical PAF has become an issue as huge amounts of data has become available from the rate and rhythm recording of pace makers.
+Usually the CHA2DS2-VASc score is used and a value of 2 or more would lead to recommendation of OAC.In other words. the same recommendation for persistent or permanent AF applies to PAF.Note this refers to what I will call "clinical PAF" subclinical PAF (SCAF) has become an clinical management issue as huge amounts of data has become available from the rate and rhythm recordings of pace maker patients.

 A 2014 report by Vanassche which analyzed data from 6563 AF patients not treated with oral anticoagulants (OAC) determined that stroke risk in permanent AF was roughly twice that of PAF.

 They reported that AF pattern ( PAF versus non PAF ) was the second strongest predictor of stroke second only to previous history of stroke.
-If their data is conclusive in this regard that does not necessarily mean that OAC not be used .
-Even though the risk of stroke is lower, still the stroke risk may overwhelm the serious bleeding risk from OAC leading to a positive clinical benefit or trade-off and a reasonable recommendation for OAC.
+If their data are conclusive in this regard that does not necessarily mean that OAC not be used .
+Even though the risk of stroke is lower, still the stroke risk may overwhelm the risk of serious bleeding from OAC leading to a positive clinical benefit or trade-off and a reasonable recommendation for OAC.

 A new and expanding data base has emerged from the experience of